JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/nn.md

 ```julia
 Flux.train!(loss, params(m), batches_train, opt)
 ```
 performs one training epoch.
-Computationally, this is roughly equivalent to one full gradient update but this line of code performed as many gradient updates as there are minibatches.
+Computationally, this is roughly equivalent to one full gradient update, but this line of code performed as many gradient updates as there are minibatches.
 Therefore, we train for ```n_epoch``` epochs by
 ```julia
 for _ in 1:n_epochs
     Flux.train!(loss, params(m), batches_train, opt)